Roberts-sw/RX-target-board-GCC/demos.md

 #### RTK5RX65Ndemo00_0:
 **functionality:** LED1 500 ms on, 500 ms off, using smart configurator
-- LOCO clock 240 kHz
+- LOCO clock 240 kHz used as instruction clock ICLK and peripheral clock B PCLKB
 - TMR1 source PCLKB, CMIA1: 240 + interrupt, vector INTB149 => 1kHz
-- INTB149 Millis-count, div 500 = toggle LED1 (PORTD bit 7)
+- INTB149 Millis-count, div 500 = toggle LED1 (PORTD bit 7) => 2 Hz

 This project shows that with very little effort, only 4 lines of source code, you can produce a lot of program, more than 15 kB in size with this specific